gitlabhq/gitlabhq/doc/development/documentation/index.md

 The following resources are available.

-- Style Guide - What belongs in the docs, language guidelines, and more.
+- [Style Guide](styleguide.md) - What belongs in the docs, language guidelines, and more.
-- Structure and template - Learn the typical parts of a doc page and how to write each one.
+- [Structure and template](structure.md) - Learn the typical parts of a doc page and how to write each one.
-- Workflow - A landing page for our two key workflows.
+- [Workflow](workflow.md) - A landing page for our key workflows:
-  - Feature-change documentation work - Adding the required documentation when developing a GitLab feature.
+  - [Feature-change documentation workflow](feature-change-workflow.md) - Adding required documentation when developing a GitLab feature.
-  - Documentation improvement work - New content not associated with a new feature.
+  - [Documentation improvement worflow](improvement-workflow.md) - New content not associated with a new feature.
-- Markdown Guide - A reference for the markdown implementation used by GitLab's documentation site and about.gitlab.com.
+- [Markdown Guide](https://about.gitlab.com/handbook/product/technical-writing/markdown-guide/) - A reference for the markdown implementation used by GitLab's documentation site and about.gitlab.com.
-- Site architecture - How docs.gitlab.com is built.
+- [Site architecture](/site_architecture/index.md) - How docs.gitlab.com is built.

 ## Source and rendered locations